 Predicting consumer preferences and adjusting manufacturing in quick production cycles has revamped supply chain management.
 In today’s supply chains, goods make their way to the consumer through two routes: the wholesale model to traditional retailers, and direct-to-consumer selling powered by ecommerce.

-Supply chains that feed those two parallel tracks have also rebooted the nature of freight away from more homogenous large shipments to start including smaller, custom deliveries.
+Supply chains that feed those two parallel tracks are now often including smaller, custom deliveries.
 At the receiving end, distribution responsibilities are now more complicated as retailers have to figure out how to ship large and small parcels to their individual destinations in the fastest and least expensive way possible.

 Two types of shipping meet those needs: Less-Than-Truckload (LTL) and Full Truckload (FTL) shipping.
 Each comes with its own advantages and disadvantages, which we’ll cover in this article.